paulohgv/SumUp/README.md

   * Clone this project in your computer.
   * after the project has been cloned, access the directory *./SumUpAutomation/sumupChallenge* using your terminal.
   * than, execute this command "mvn clean install".
-Now this project will be building and executed.
+Now the project will be building and executed.

 ##